Coast Guard holds memorial to honor fallen crew members of Coast Guard Cutter Blackthorn

-Retired Coast Guard Cutter Blackthorn's Commanding Officer Cmdr.
-George J. Sepel's account of the vessel's collision during a Coast Guard symposium at the Coast Guard Academy, July 2017, New Haven, Connecticut.
-The Blackthorn collided with the motor vessel Capricorn near the Skyway Bridge, St. Petersburg, Florida, on Jan.
-28, 1980, and 23 members of the crew were lost.
-(Coast Guard video)
+Family members of the fallen Coast Guard Cutter Blackthorn crew place a wreath and pay their respects in front of the Coast Guard Cutter Blackthorn memorial, Jan.
+28, 2024, St. Petersburg, Florida.
+44 years ago, Blackthorn collided with the motor vessel Capricorn near the Skyway Bridge and 23 members of the crew were lost.
+(Coast Guard photo by Petty Officer 1st Class Nicole J. Groll)

 |Date Taken: